hnuti-brontosaurus/php-bis-api-client/README.md

 #### Filters

-Events can be filtered by group, category, program or intended for:
+Events can be filtered by group, category, program, intended for and other options:

 ```php
 $parameters = new \HnutiBrontosaurus\BisClient\Event\Request\EventParameters();